 The term "white-collar crime" is used to refer to crimes typically committed for financial gain without the use of violence.
 This broad definition encompasses a variety of activities, including both street corner shell games and intricate multinational securities fraud activities.
-However, our white collar crime practice primarily serves doctors, accountants, financial officers, government agents, entrepreneurs, business owners, and other traditional "white-collar" workers.
+However, our white-collar crime practice primarily serves doctors, accountants, financial officers, government agents, entrepreneurs, business owners, and other traditional "white-collar" workers.

-Our Florida federal criminal defense firm has the training and experience needed to successfully defend clients in Florida circuit and appellate courts, and U.S. federal district courts, courts of appeals, and the U.S. Supreme Court.
+Our Orlando federal criminal defense firm has the training and experience needed to successfully defend clients in Florida circuit and appellate courts, and U.S. federal district courts, courts of appeals, and the U.S. Supreme Court.

 It is important to have an attorney as soon as possible when under investigation.
 Our lawyers vigorously defend the rights of clients to prevent investigations from resulting in arrests and to defend criminal charges if filed.
 We also help our clients prepare for grand jury proceedings.